From an anti-aggression bracelet

 We received 2 Awards for Best Innovative Project in North of France, as well as the 1st prize at the French Dyson Award Innovation contest.

-With more than 1 million views of a Facebook interview, several media coverage with a total of 6 million views, the EVE device received great feedbacks across France and many other countries (USA, Bresil...).
+With more than 1 million views of a Facebook interview, and several media coverage with a total of 6 million views, the EVE device received great feedbacks across France and many other countries (USA, Bresil...).

-After being accepted in an Incubator program, I developed my start-up b-eve through contests, fairs and meet-ups.
+After being accepted in an Incubator program, I developed my start-up b-eve through contests, fairs, and meet-ups.
 My goal was to certify the technical feasibility of the bracelet as well as creating a financial strategy.

 Safe travel b-eve App